KernFerm/Bandersnatch-Interactive-Player/README.md

 ## 🌐 How to Use

 1. Place all files in the same folder.
-2. Ensure your video and `.vtt` file are correctly named and accessible.
+2. Ensure the `.vtt` subtitle file is correctly named and accessible.
-3. Open `index.html` in a browser that supports fullscreen and `video` autoplay.
+3. Open `bandersnatch_full_nebulaflix_477.html` in a browser that supports fullscreen and `video` autoplay.
 4. Start watching and make choices!

-> ⚠️ Note: Make sure the video is legally acquired.
-This project is for educational and demo purposes only.
+> ⚠️ Note: This version streams from nebulaflix.stream.
+Make sure to test whether the video loads properly and that the site permits embedding.
+This project is for educational and memorial purposes only.

 ## 🚀 Optional Improvements

-* Host on a local server to avoid autoplay restrictions
+* Host on a local server to avoid autoplay restrictions (e.g. with `python3 -m http.server`)
 * Add more condition logic for deep state transitions
 * Customize UI with CSS for a Netflix-like theme
+* Replace `eval()` usage with a safer parser for conditions
+* Build a test version with royalty-free videos and simple JSON maps

 ## 💡 Credits